nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Implementation

 The remind command is facilitated by `RemindCommand`, which extends `Command`.
-It stores a `StartTimeWithinDaysPredicate` to test if an event should be displayed.
+It stores a `StartTimeWithinDaysPredicate`, used to test if an event should be displayed.
 An instance of `RemindCommand` is created by `RemindCommandParser`.

+When the `EventBookParser` is used to parse user input of a remind command.

 ### \[Proposed\] Undo/redo feature